Rowan is currently the Director of Education for the School of Biological Sciences.

 Throughout her Honours and PhD, Rowan taught undergraduate science students, which was an experience that stimulated her interest in education.
-She has been teaching and leading curriculum innovations ever since.
+She has been leading curriculum innovations and teaching ever since.

-She has written work across a range of academic publications and general media including Scientific American, HuffingtonPost, The Conversation, The Australian, Mamamia and Women's Agenda.
+Rowan has written work across a range of academic publications and general media including Scientific American, HuffingtonPost, The Conversation, The Australian, Business Chicks, Mamamia and Women's Agenda.

 In 2016 Rowan was the winner of the Telstra Business Woman of the Year Award for Victoria (Public Sector and Academic).